nightscout/nightscout.github.io/docs/vendors/heroku/new_user.md

 </br>

-v) Dexcom Share and CareLink users should see data flowing in after some minutes.
+s) Dexcom Share and CareLink users should see data flowing in after some minutes.
 Other uploaders like xDrip+, Spike, xDrip4iOS, etc will need to be setup with the Nightscout address and API secret in the app.

 <img src="../../../nightscout/img/NewNS48.png" style="zoom:80%;" />